What We Talk About When We Talk About LMs: Implicit Paradigm Shifts and the Ship of Language Models: Experiments and Findings

 \section{Experiments and Findings}

 LMs have been steadily gaining more attention from the field. \citet{zhao2023survey} reports that papers containing the key phrase ``Language Model'' have increased from less than 400 pre-2019 to around 10,000 in 2023.
-We observe a similar trend with a finer-grained search and the focus on main conference publications in the NLP domain (Figure~\ref{fig:LM_surge}(a)).
+We observe a similar trend with a finer-grained search in the NLP domain (Figure~\ref{fig:LM_surge}(a)).
 At ACL 2020, 35\% of the papers contain at least one LM mention from $\mathcal{L}$ (we refer to this portion as \textbf{LM-related papers}).
 Since then, this proportion has had a smooth, continuous growth of approximately $5\%$ (additive) per conference, hitting 84\% just three years later at EMNLP 2023.